 Article, “Think Outside the (Gift)box: 3 Ways to Wrap Gifts With Fabric,” Craftsy.com, accessed December 23, 2020.

-Wrapping with Fabric: Your Complete Guide to Furoshiki - The Japanese Art of Wrapping book coverBook, Wrapping with Fabric: Your Complete Guide to Furoshiki – The Japanese Art of Wrapping, by Etsuko Yamada, 2014.
+Book, Wrapping with Fabric: Your Complete Guide to Furoshiki – The Japanese Art of Wrapping, by Etsuko Yamada, 2014.

 Is your child a budding artist?
 Does he or she create more pieces than you can keep up with?
+Maybe you have lots of school work or multiple science fair projects that you want to keep the memory of.

 Do you have tons of art that you think is lovely and you can’t let go of?
 That’s perfectly normal, so don’t feel bad about it.
 But what do you do with all of that art – especially if you’re trying to reduce clutter or even striving for minimalism?

-If you search Google or Pinterest you will find many really great ideas!
+If you search Google or Pinterest you will find many great ideas!
 I was inspired by other bloggers and people searching for a solution to the same problem.
 Marie Kondo would say I should keep only the pieces that spark joy.
 I was also inspired by The Minimalists, who recommend scanning your photos and documents and letting go of the hard copies – so why not child art as well?
 I opted to scan and photograph the majority of my son’s art and make a Shutterfly photo book – and it came out beautiful!

 So how did I do it?
-I managed to do it while working full time, after bedtime.
+I managed to do it while working full-time, after bedtime.
 I’ll explain my process next.

 Photo of a Thanksgiving turkey sculpture made by my son at age three.